emmt/LazyAlgebra.jl/doc/mappings.md

 `α*P(A)⋅x + β*y` where `P` is one of `Direct`, `Adjoint`, `Inverse` and/or
 `InverseAdjoint` (or equivalently `AdjointInverse`).
 The convention is that the prior contents of `y` is not used at all if `β = 0` so `y` does not need to be properly initialized in that case.
+The `Scalar` type is an alias for the double precision floating-point type (`Float64`).

 Not all operations `P` must be implemented, only the supported ones.
 For iterative resolution of (inverse) problems, it is generally needed to implement